Audience

 Additional details for ranger can be found by visiting the ArchWiki page.

-Install ranger
+Install ranger:

 For Fedora/Red Hat-based Linux distributions: